newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 2. Open the file `lab8/.extended-webpackrc.js`.
 Notice that this file is allowing us to add custom rules to the `webpack` configuration that our local development server will need in order to incorporate the `CSS` from the `leaflet` and `react-leaflet` libraries.

 3. Speaking of `css`, open the file `lab8/nerdlets/my-nerdlet/styles.scss` and notice that we've got quite a bit more code there than the previous exercises.
-For those that grock `css`, read and understand.
+For those that grok `css`, read and understand.
 For those that don't understand `css`, you're welcome. :)

 4. Open the file `lab8/nerdlets/my-nerdlet/javascript-error-summary.js`.
 Note that we have references to / usage of several `NR1` components, including `Grid`, `GridItem`, and `PieChart`.
 These components are relatively self-explanatory based on their usage here, but take a moment to absorb them.
 We're going to make use of this file later.